Introduction

 - you and the other person have been separated for one year, and

-- you've filed your Notice of Joint Family Claim at the court registry.
-(You can file the Notice and swear your affidavit at the registry at the same time.)
+- your Notice of Joint Family Claim has been filed at the court registry.
+You can file the Notice and then swear your affidavit during the same visit to the registry.

 You can have the affidavit(s) sworn by a: